s-rathyen/s-rathyen.github.io/essays/smart-questions.md

 <blockquote>
   "As far as I know I should add it to the nav ul ul CSS block, and adding opacity:1 to nav ul li:hover > ul but it does not work.

-And here's whole code of the menu."
+And here's whole code of the menu.

-HTML
+HTML:"
 </blockquote>
 ```html
 <nav>